knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-24-extract-common-model-code-to-modules.markdown

 comments: true
 ---

-In order to use a module I have to define a path in rails in which to find the module.
+In a previous post I wrote a post about how to do this and this post goes through some more ways to achieve the same result in a slightly more succint way.
+In order to use a module in this case I have to define a path in rails in which to find the module.
 I need to go to application.rb and add in this line of code:

     config.autoload_paths += %W(#{config.root}/lib)